Contributed By Aequitas Law LLP

 These concepts prescribe that privacy should always be an organisation’s initial priority for every new product or service offered.
 However, they are rather difficult concepts to apply, especially when a design is completed.
 Embedding privacy is technologically challenging, expensive and sometimes even arduous.
 With that being said, transparency is key when it comes to earning the trust of individuals to share their personal data in the first place.
 Therefore, many organisations have already embedded the necessary factors in their development processes.

 One should note however, that the concepts of privacy by design and privacy by default are purely theoretical.
 Presently, there is no precedent for a breach in PDPA obligations pertaining to privacy by design default theory.
 Moreover, it would be difficult to assess, should a case of this nature arise.

 Privacy Impact Analyses

-While the role of DPO is becoming an important one in every organisation, it is not uncommon to see DPOs being appointed but with minimal knowledge of what the job truly entails.
-Although a DPO’s responsibility is overseeing an organisation’s entire data protection and privacy system, it would be helpful if he or she were equipped with skillsets in multiple domains such as legal, IT, administration, cybersecurity and business analytics.
+While the role of DPO is becoming an important one in every organisation, it is not uncommon to see DPOs being appointed with minimal knowledge of what the job truly entails.
+Although a DPO’s responsibility is overseeing an organisation’s entire data protection and privacy system, it would be helpful if they were equipped with skillsets in multiple domains such as legal, IT, administration, cybersecurity and business analytics.